zaritskylab/Interpretability/Supervised_Confidence/README.md

 # Supervised Confidence

-This folder contains the supervised confidence model workflow for in silico labeling predictions.
+This directory contains the code and resources for training, evaluating, and applying the supervised confidence model to in silico labeling predictions.

-The model uses in silico labeling predictions together with MaskInterpreter explanation masks to estimate prediction reliability.
-The output is a confidence score that can be used to identify predictions that are reliable enough for downstream biological analysis.
+The model receives an in silico labeling prediction and its corresponding Mask Interpreter-derived importance mask as inputs.
+It estimates the prediction error relative to the fluorescence ground truth, with confidence defined as one minus the predicted error.
+The resulting confidence score can be used to identify predictions that may be unsuitable for downstream biological analysis.

 ## Workflow Overview

-- **Input:** in silico labeling predictions and corresponding MaskInterpreter explanation masks.
+* **Inputs:** An in silico labeling prediction and its corresponding importance mask.
-- **Target:** prediction quality measured against fluorescence ground truth.
-- **Output:** confidence score and evaluation metrics.
+* **Training target:** Patch-level in silico labeling error, defined from the Pearson correlation between the prediction and fluorescence ground truth.
+* **Output:** A predicted error and corresponding confidence score.
-- **Main use case:** filtering or prioritizing in silico labeling predictions for biological analysis.
+* **Primary use:** Estimating the reliability of in silico labeling predictions before downstream analysis.

+For an overview of both applications, return to the [main repository README](../README.md).

 ## Directory Structure